A 2024 festive guide to Christmas markets in Belgium and beyond

 Once dubbed the ugliest city in the world, the city is being revitalised for the future, and its smaller-scale Christmas market is the perfect opportunity to visit.

-While there will be the usual assortment of stalls selling mulled wine, champagne, waffles, crêpes, oysters, and hand-crafted gifts, there will also be a central chalet with a bar area, traditional winter restaurant and neon-themed disco parties every Friday.
+While there is the usual assortment of stalls selling mulled wine, champagne, waffles, crêpes, oysters, and hand-crafted gifts, there will also be a central chalet with a bar area, traditional winter restaurant and neon-themed disco parties every Friday.

 Credit: Le Village de Noël

-The festive village is spread across two squares: Place de la Digue, with artisan huts, and Place Verte, with a covered ice rink.
-A new addition this year is the 18-metre-high luminous pyramid, set to serve as a landmark.
-Another significant change includes covering the ice rink to reduce energy consumption.
+The festive village is spread across two squares: Place de la Digue, with artisan huts, and Place Verte, with a covered ice rink and ice museum.

 Bruges